-ran J [01 p Accomplishments and In 1.
-Accomplishment CSLE Stratogic Plan Significance The Strategie Plan Status Status Plan has been agreed upon 1.
+Tab ole 2.
+CSLF Policy (jrou Th 1 Accomplishment CSLE Strategie Plan Significance Status 1.
 CSLF Strategic Plan 2004, 2009 Update and 2011 Update • The Strategic Plan represents consensus of the Members on future activities. • Strategic Plan has been agreed upon by the Members.
 The term of the CSLF Charter is anticipated to be extended indefinitely beyond 2013 at the 2011 Ministerial.
 2. Recommendations to the G8 • These recommendations form the basis for activities to advance CCS throughout the world. • In response to the G8, the CSLF and IEA made recommendations on how to advance CCS in near-term applications.
 3. Progress towards a financing approach • Financing is a major constraint on CCS, in both industrialized and developing countries. • Work is ongoing.
 Several workshops on financing have been held and a Task Force continues work in this area.
 4. Communications on CCS • Public understanding is critical to CCS deployment. • Public outreach materials for use by Members have been developed.
 Daily email news on CCS is provided to CSLF Member and Stakeholders.
 5. CSLF capacity building initiative • This is a major demonstration of commitment to developing country Members. • Six capacity building workshops have been held so far in four countries.
-Each has received enthusiastic response from participants and expressions of interest for more.
-The CSLF Capacity Building Fund was established with approximately \$3 million in commitments.
-Nine projects in five countries are currently underway using the Fund • and more are under consideration.
-CSLF Collaborates with World Bank and Global CCS Institute.
-6. Guidelines for legal- regulatory frameworks • Legal and regulatory frameworks are necessary to CCS deployment. • Worked with IEA to hold two workshops.
-Developed guidelines which accelerated consideration of legal and regulatory framework.
-000: 4 • By agreement, IEA has lead in further work in this area.
+Each has received enthusiastic response from participants and expressions of interest for more. • The CSLF Capacity Building Fund was established with approximately \$3 million in commitments. • Nine projects in five countries are currently underway using the Fund and more are under consideration. • CSLF Collaborates with World Bank and Global CCS Institute.
+6. Guidelines for legal- regulatory frameworks • Legal and regulatory frameworks are necessary to CCS deployment. • Worked with IEA to hold two workshops. • Developed guidelines which accelerated consideration of legal and regulatory framework. • By agreement, IEA has lead in further work in this area.
 7. CCS in the academic community • The academic community needs to teach and conduct advanced research on CCUS. • Surveyed academic programs on CCS in North and South America and Europe; many programs were identified.
 8. Project recognition • This provides a basis for information sharing on 31 of the most important projects throughout the world covering all aspects of CCS. • Projects report progress regularly to the CSLF.
 Completed projects have already created the basis for later projects to build on their findings.